 Curtain linings can make an impact on the way the curtains hang, light penetration, noise reduction and even the amount of heat that enters a room.

 We line every pair of curtains unless there is a specific reason not to (for example a voile).
-Lining helps to improve the way the curtains hang and can extend their lifespan by offering some protection from sunlight.
-Lining also ensures the curtains can be finished beautifully with neat, invisible side and bottom hems.
+The lining helps to improve the way the curtains hang and can extend their lifespan by offering some protection from sunlight.
+The lining also ensures the curtains can be finished beautifully with neat, invisible side and bottom hems.

 Blackout linings are used to limit the amount of light that can enter a room.
 As we all know, waking up with the sun can have a detrimental impact on our sleeping patterns.
 If you have an office facing the sun too, for example, you might be distracted from important work tasks.
 Blackout curtains or blinds are great solutions for these issues.